How to Think in a Foreign Language: Tips to Train Your Brain to Think in Another Language

 This might feel ridiculously simple, but you're building the foundation.
 You're creating direct associations between objects and their foreign language names, bypassing translation entirely.
 When I was learning Japanese, I spent weeks just labeling everything around my apartment mentally.
 Every time I saw my (refrigerator), I'd think the Japanese word, not the English word first.

-This massive input does a few things.
-First, it gives you exposure to how native speakers actually structure their thoughts and sentences.
+- First, it gives you exposure to how native speakers use the language.
 You start internalizing patterns without consciously studying them.
-Second, it builds your vocabulary in context, which makes those direct mental connections stronger.

 The key is making this input comprehensible.
 If you're only understanding 20% of what you're hearing or reading, it's probably too difficult and you'll just get frustrated.
 Aim for content where you understand most of it but still encounter some new words and phrases.

-For example, picture-based exercises where you describe what's happening in an image entirely in the target language.
-Or listening exercises where you hear a question in your new language and have to answer it directly, without any English involved.
+- Or listening exercises where you hear a question in your new language and have to answer it directly, without any English involved.

-The 4 3 2 method of speaking is pretty useful here.
+- The 4 3 2 method of speaking is pretty useful here.
 You talk about the same topic three times: first for four minutes, then three minutes, then two minutes.
 Each time, you're forced to express the same ideas more efficiently.
-This builds your ability to think and speak simultaneously in the target language because you're not carefully constructing sentences, you're just talking.
+This builds your ability to think and speak simultaneously in the target language because you're not carefully constructing sentences; you're just talking.

 Think in phrases and chunks, not individual words